-This is because of our virtual assistant which remains present in the system.
-Employees can always revisit trainings if they don’t know how to perform a specific task in the software, thus eliminating a learning curve and the need for retraining.
+This is thanks to a virtual assistant which remains present in the system.
+Employees can always revisit training if they don’t know how to perform a specific task in the software, thus eliminating a learning curve and the need for retraining.

 Administrators can also make the interactive software guides mandatory, granting conditional access to chapters only after preliminary tasks are completed.
 This way, companies can create unique employee training programs on their software solutions.